wp-app/wp-app/README.md

 ## Try it out

-To see this project in action, download the wp-app/www folder, and open wp-app/www/index.html in Safari or Chrome.
+To see this project in action, download the wp-app folder, and open wp-app/index.html in Safari or Chrome.
 Click '+' to add a new site, the site must have the WP-API v2 installed and activated: [https://wordpress.org/plugins/rest-api/](https://wordpress.org/plugins/rest-api/)

 For now, just enter a site URL, no user/pass needed.